Impulsive Behavior: Tests And Examples

 Gambling

 Many people like to go to a casino for entertainment and only spend a small amount of money.
 However, if you gamble impulsively, you may keep gambling regardless of whether you're winning or losing.
 If you take only a small amount of money and want to gamble more, you may go to the ATM and take more money out of your bank account.
 You may not consider whether you need to pay important bills with that money.
-You may only be thinking of the way you're feeling in the moment.
+You may only be thinking of the way you're feeling at the moment.

 Impulsive business decisions